-Sharon is currently completing her PhD Thesis – Compromising Positions: Academic Freedom in Select Australian Universities.
+Sharon completed her PhD Thesis – Compromising Positions: Academic Freedom in Select Australian Universities at RMIT.

 Andrews, S. (2005) ‘Beyond the heroics: Rethinking the freedom of academics’, presented at a forum held by the Association for the Public University entitled The Future of the University in Australia: Can Education survive Neoliberalism?

 Andrews S. & Jennings, L. (1999) From Reciprocal Obligations to Mutual Obligations: What’s in a Word, presented to the 6th National Conference on Unemployment, Newcastle, 23-24 September 1999.